MicrosoftDocs/security/zero-trust/zero-trust-tech-illus.md

 - A PDF file to print a copy for your IT department.
 - If available, a Visio file to modify the illustrations for your own use.
 - If available, a PowerPoint file for presentations and to modify slides for your own use.

+To download and use the same set of icons and templates, see [Microsoft 365 architecture templates and icons](/microsoft-365/solutions/architecture-icons-templates.md).

 <!---